baby-got-stack/landing-page/README.md

 # landing-page
-Killer landing page design to drive conversions.
-Mock up landing page of Asian cuisine and restaurant called If These Woks Could Talk.
+Modern landing page design to drive conversions and sales.
+Mock-up landing page of fictional Asian cuisine and restaurant called If These Woks Could Talk.